doriansmiley/lotusJS/README.md

 The lotus core is built using Typescript which enables us to fully implement common OOP patterns and controls within our codebase.
 You can also use lotus as a typescript module if you are already working in Typescript as well.
 Sample application coming soon!

-# Web Component View
+# External Web Component Skins

 Lotus uses a web component map based on x-tag to allow you to create custom tags that encapsulate abstract functionality such as data grids, lists, buttons, image galleries, video players, and more.
+Lotus ships with the following build in web components and skins:

+- Button
+- Input (supports all HTML input types such as text, radio, checkbox, etc)
+- Radio Group
+- Select List
+- Image Gallery
+- File Upload
+- Drag and Drop File Upload
+- Data Driven Form

 You can use the built in Lotus components or create your own custom components.
 To create a custom component you extend `Lotus.AbstractComponent` or an existing subclass.
 Then override at a minimum the following methods: `defineSkinParts`, `onSkinPartAdded` and `destroy`.